ssomers/Bron-Kerbosch/README.md

 The purpose of this fork is not only to compare the algorithms, but also programming languages, library choices, and the effect of optimization, chiefly parallelism.

-Compared to the original project this is forked from, the code is:
+Compared to the original project, the code is:
 * converted from python 2 to python 3.12
 * (hopefully) clarified and type safe
 * extended with variations on the algorithms